OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Framework/README.md

 3. Create a class that extends the `VisualizationCodeGenerator` class.

-4. Define the input `OLAPDataSet`.
+4. Define the input `OpenLAPDataSet`.

 5. Create a class that implements the `DataTransformer` interface.